SCHOOL FUNDING + SCHOLARSHIPS

 Group Travel Funding for Grades 6-12.

 Process: Teachers actively collaborate with their students to decide on a location, develop group-specific curriculum goals, and work on the itinerary.
-Group scholarship winners will receive between $1,000 - 10,000/group.
+Group scholarship winners will receive between $5,000 - 10,000/group.
 Schools and students can refer to our RESOURCES & INSIGHT page for ideas.
 This application window is open once a year in the fall.
-All applications are reviewed and scored based on The Levels of Intercultural Immersion (chart above).
-The application has two parts: PART 1: Lead teacher Application, and PART 2: Student application.
-Incomplete applications will not be considered.
+All applications are reviewed and scored based on the Levels of Intercultural Immersion (chart above).
+The application has two parts: PART 1: Lead teacher Online Application, and PART 2: Student Online Application.
+If a group makes it into the finals, there is a student trip presentation given to the DCIS Foundation as the final application step.
+Finalist groups will be notified in the first week of December to coordinate the student presentation date and time.

 Travel Level: INTERMEDIATE.
 These students get experience planning and traveling while learning about cultures, languages, traditions, history, and people.